tgstation/tgstation/tgui-next/README.md

 components, such as `Box`.
 This component in particular provides a lot of styling options for all components, e.g. `color` and `opacity`, thus it is used a lot in this framework.

+### `AnimatedNumber`

+This component provides animations for numeric values.

+Props:

+- `value: number` - Value to animate.
+- `initial: number` (optional) - Initial value to use in animation when element first appears.
+If you set initial to `0` for example, number will always animate starting from `0`, and if omitted, it will not play an initial animation.
+- `format: function` (optional) - Output formatter.
+  - Example: `value => Math.round(value)`.

 ### `Box`